Skip to Content

 Cutting Jasper With A Dremel

-A Dremel is a small hand-held electric rotary tool, so it will not work on very thick or large rocks.
+A Dremel is a small hand-held electric rotary tool that will not work on very thick or large rocks.
 You can get a diamond wheel point or diamond point for a Dremel that works well for cutting stones with a hardness of seven or less, including jasper.
 Wash the jasper with dish soap and water and secure it in a clamp or vise.

 Hold the bit at a flat angle and grind it into shape.
 Have a bowl of water handy because you will need to dip the stone into it periodically to cool it down and wash the dust off.
 Try to cut infirm, straight lines.
 Set it to a moderate speed, to begin with, and build up from there.